iskela45/Skycast/EVALUATION.md

 ## Documentation
 README covers everything it should.
 Code is commented thoroughly so it's easy to know what each function etc. does.
 Good job here as well.

-## Grade requirements
+## Grade
-In reference to requirements for grade 5:
+I think Skycast meets all requirements for grade 5:
 - App is published to Google Play
 - User experience is great
 - App is complete and code is clean